 Luxury homebuilder Toll Brothers Inc

-The company said contract cancellation rate was 6.9 percent in the quarter, in line with its pre-downturn historical averages.
+The contract cancellation rate was 6.9 percent in the quarter, the lowest since the fourth quarter of fiscal 2005 and in line with historical averages from before the economic downturn, the company said.